 The telescope is used primarily as a research and teaching resource for physics and astronomy faculty, staff and students, however community outreach programs are also an important part of its mandate.
 Public tours and observing nights are scheduled, as well as school daytime tours for nearby schools.
-There is also the possiblility of remote-observing programs for provincial schools, and astronomy and physics-themed "camps" for high school students - such as the SNAP camp for Level II students held in the spring.
+There is also the possiblility of remote-observing programs for provincial schools, and astronomy and physics-themed "camps" for high school students - such as the SNAP camp for Level II students.

 The telescope is fully computer-controlled with tracking motors on an equatorial mount to compensate for the motion of the Earth, allowing it to maintain objects in its field of view.
 Within the dome, an 11 cm refracting telescope and articulated relay eyepiece (ARE) can accommodate the viewing public of all sizes and abilities.

 A small solar telescope, piggybacked on the main telescope, allows safe viewing of the Sun during the daytime.
 Sunspots and beautiful prominences along the Sun's limb are revealed through the special solar filter.

-A separate "warm room" allows observers to point the telescope and control its instruments - such as the high-performance Apogee U6 fan-cooled CCD imager and a Shelyak LISA high luminosity spectrograph - from relative comfort.
+A separate "warm room" allows researchers to point the telescope and control its instruments - such as the high-performance Apogee U6 fan-cooled CCD imager and a Shelyak LISA high luminosity spectrograph - from relative comfort.

 A display area in the vestibule of the observatory is open to the public during the day.
-Displays and posters will change often.
 Now in the display case:

 - "The Exploration of Mars" and

 - "Telescopes: Sensing the Universe with Different Eyes".

-The astronomical research group at Grenfell will use the instrument to study galaxies, star clusters, variable stars, supernovae, asteroids, and extra-solar planets.
+The astronomical research group at Grenfell will use the instrument to study star clusters, short-period variable stars, and asteroids.

 The telescope was installed in October of 2011 and was officially opened in May of 2012.
 See how the observatory came together on our Building page.